pedrogasparotti/ctd_project/README.md

 Button Synchronization:
 To prevent timing issues caused by the duration of a human pressing a KEY lasting many clock cycles, a Button Press Synchronizer (ButtonSync) converts KEY presses into pulses lasting one clock cycle.

+To play the game, you can donwload the repo and upload to https://fpgaemu.sites.ufsc.br/emulation - you can also change the ROM memory with new combinations if you want to.